 Do you want to know how you can develop new drugs to combat drug-resistant microorganisms?
 How you can use gene or protein technologies to create therapies targeted at individual patients?
 How to find a way to imprint the immune system to increase tolerance?
 Reducing the side effects of treatment by finding new ways to deliver drugs directly onto the tumor?
 Or how you can update and speed up the drug regulatory process?

-The Master’s programme Drug Innovation focuses on diagnostics and the improvement and management of small molecule and biomolecular drugs.
-Drug innovation covers many topics such as the development of new vaccines and the study of antibodies, gene therapeutics, and medical nutrition.
-Once developed, a new drug then needs to go through approval, which raises a whole new set of challenges, for example the establishment of new methods and criteria for evaluating the quality, efficacy, safety, and performance of the drug.
+The Drug Innovation Master’s programme focuses on the improvement and management of small molecule drugs or biomolecular drugs.
+You can become skilled at many topics, such as the development of new vaccines, gene therapeutics, the application of organoids, and medical nutrition.
+This can lead to a promising new drug, which then needs to go through approval.
+This raises a whole new set of challenges in which you can be trained, for example the establishment of new methods and criteria for evaluating the quality, efficacy, safety, and performance of the drug.

 Interdisciplinary field